 Find out if an easement is the right management tool for your business by using the Planning Workbook (PDF).
 This workbook is designed to help landowners through the process of deciding whether or not to place an agricultural conservation easement on their farms.

-View the State of New York Agricultural Model Easement (PDF).
+View the Standard Easement link update....
 The use of this easement should speed the closing process.